 Can You Leave An Apprenticeship?

-First and foremost, you are free to leave an apprenticeship at whatever stage necessary, should you feel the need to do so.
+First and foremost, you can quit an apprenticeship at whatever stage necessary, should you feel the need to do so.
 Essentially it is the same as if you were in a regular job; your contract will state the period of notice you must give your employer if you want to leave.